 GETTING AROUND BARCELONA

 Central Barcelona is fairly compact and you’ll find most sights within walking distance.
 The Metro system is very easy to use though and you will need it to get to places like the Sagrada Familia.
 We think the easiest and cheapest way to get to the city from the airport (El Prat) is by train.
 For more Barcelona Airport Transfer options, click the button to the right.
+You can also use the Barcelona Hop-on, Hop-off Tour Bus to get around.

 MORE ON BARCELONA

-Barcelona Hotels – Great rates from Hotels.com
+Barcelona Hotels – We recommend Hotels.com

 Barcelona Card – Free entry to 16 of Barcelona’s top attractions